Ifrit-Fire/Custom-Indexes/README.md

 POLY_API_TOKEN=your_polygon_api_key
 ```

-3. _(Optional)_ Add a Polygon API key to enable fetching detailed security information not already stored locally.
-4. _(Optional)_ Modify `config.yaml` to customize existing and/or create new indexes.
+3_(Optional)_ Modify `config.yaml` to customize existing and/or create new indexes.

 ## Running

 1. Run `build.sh` to setup the virtual environment with installed dependencies.
-2. Then run `main.py` to build the latest index outputs.
+2. Run `main.py` to build the indexes defined in `config.yaml`.
-3. Built indexes are placed in `/indexes`
+3. Results are written to `/indexes`

-- Each run fetches fresh data from the APIs if no cache is available.
-- Cached data is stored in the `data/` directory and is refreshed daily.
+- Cached data is stored in the `data/` directory.
-- Results are printed to the console and written locally in the `indexes/` directory.
+- If API tokens are available, the cache refreshes daily with market data.
+- Without tokens, the build uses the included snapshot data.

 ## Background